itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "pushing time sensitive update"
+eas update --branch preview --message "time sensitive works now and new sound"

 This should be
 eas update --branch preview --message "Your update message"